 Fancy and low-fat French cooking?
 Believe it.
 Ducasse suggests that rather than sautéing the sliced eggplant, zucchini, and summer squash, you grill or broil it.
 “The dish then becomes low in fat without any loss of nutritional value,” he explains.
 He forgot to say there’s no loss of the fancy-pants presentation that’s elegant enough for company, but that’s okay.
 That’s why we’re here.

-Summer Vegetable Gratin Recipe
+Summer Vegetable Gratin

 - 4 tomatoes, preferably actual summer tomatoes from the garden or greenmarket

 - 1 small red bell pepper